leoleo28/Social-Media-Website/README.md

 Link to youtube demo:

 ### Overview
-This is a social media website built with django and python.
+This is a social media website built with Django, Python, JavaScript, CSS and HTML.
 It contains the following functionalities:
 * user authentication, login and logout
 * creating, editing, deleting posts and leaving comments on posts
 * follow/unfollow users